Quick answer

 Conclusion: Make Premium Bonds Part of Your Estate Plan

 As we’ve explored throughout this article, incorporating premium bonds into your estate plan can be a savvy move for inheritance tax planning.
-By doing so, individuals can potentially reduce their IHT liability and achieve tax-efficient investment goals.
+By doing so, individuals can help reduce their IHT liability and achieve tax-efficient investment goals.

 Key Benefits of Premium Bonds